carolinearvidsson/lin513/README.md

 ##### Word length (CFS)

+Returns the number of characters in target word.

 ##### Syllable count (CFS)

+Returns the number of syllables in target word.
+Uses the [Carnegie Mellon University Pronounciation Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict), CMUdict, accessed throguh nltk.
+Given a word, the dictionary returns a list of phonemes where

 ##### Ngram (CFS)

-Consists of three features; uni-, bi- and trigram probabilities on character level.
-Ngram models are trained with nltk language model (Lidstone smoothing) and returns values in log2.
+Consists of three features as the script is now written; uni-, bi- and trigram probabilities on character level.
+Pre-trained models can be found in the "data" folder (pickled file "ngram_models"), and the training script "ngram_train.py" can easily be modified to train less or more models.
+The training is done with nltk's language model with Lidstone smoothing.

 ##### Word frequency (CFS)

 ##### Part of speech (CFS)
 Utilizes nltk's part of speech tagger (which uses a tagset from Penn Treebank).
 Represented by dummy variables for parts of speech noun, verb, adjective and adverbs – all other parts of speech are grouped together as other.
+Returns five features.

 ##### Domain specificity (CA)